anytizer/open-ideas/ideas/shopping-advisor/readme.md

 ![Logo](logo.png)

-* Suggest better quality of items.
+* Suggest better quality of items among the choices.
 * Compare SKUs by different vendors at different shops.
 * Purchase Assistant.
 * Know the purpose of buying, eg. a Computer.